Conjugation curvature for Cayley graphs: Nilpotent groups

 \section{Nilpotent groups}

+Finitely generated groups are called nilpotent when nested commutators are killed after a certain depth: we call $s$ the step of nilpotency if it is the index at which the lower central series terminates; in other words, if $G_1=G$ and $G_{i+1}=[G_i,G]$, we have

+This means that abelian groups are 1--step nilpotent.
+The next simplest example, the free abelian group of rank two and step two---the Heisenberg group---has standard presentation $H(\Z)=\langle a,b : [a,b] ~\hbox{\rm is central} \rangle$.
+From a geometric group theory point of view, nilpotent groups have aspects of flat geometry and aspects of hyperbolic geometry---for instance, in \cite{duchin-mooney}, it is shown that a positive share of Heisenberg geodesics have a fellow-traveling property associated with hyperbolic geometry, and a positive share have the same instability seen in abelian groups.
+On the other hand, they do not have the CAT(0) property that is the dominant notion of non-positive curvature in geometric group theory: they act geometrically on Lie groups with arbitrarily separated pairs of conjugate points, characteristic of positive curvature.
+(See also \cite[p252]{bridson_metric_1999}.)

-First, note that every nilpotent group has a nontrivial center (containing at least the last group in its lower central series), which means that it has some points with $\kappa=0$.
-In this section we will establish that nilpotent groups can also have infinitely many points of positive and negative curvature, by finding all three cases ($\kappa=0,>0,<0$) with positive density in the Heisenberg group.
+In this section we see that this is tracked by conjugation curvature.
+First, note that every nontrivial nilpotent group has a nontrivial center (including at least $G_{s-1}$), which means that it has some points with $\kappa=0$.
+We will establish that nilpotent groups can also have infinitely many points of positive and negative curvature, by finding all three cases ($\kappa=0,>0,<0$) with positive density in the Heisenberg group.

-Let $H(\Z)=\langle a,b : [a,b] ~\hbox{\rm is central} \rangle$ be the standard presentation of the Heisenberg group (the free nilpotent group of step two and rank two).
-Blach\`ere computed the exact formula for the word metric in this distance in \cite{blachere} in terms of matrix-entry coordinates.
-We will instead use Mal'cev coordinates: every group element can be uniquely written in the form $a^A b^B c^C$, where $c=[a,b]$, for integer exponents $A,B,C$.
-When it is convenient we can use $\Z^3$ coordinates $(A,B,C)$ to denote $a^A b^B c^C$.
-Then the word metric obeys the following formula: if $ A> B>0$ and $C>0$, then
+Blach\`ere computed the exact formula for the standard word metric on $H(\Z)$ in \cite{blachere} in terms of matrix-entry coordinates.
+We will instead use Mal'cev coordinates: even though $a,b$ suffice to generate the group, adding $c=[a,b]$ gives a nice normal form $a^A b^B c^C$, with integer exponents $A,B,C$.
+All finitely generated nilpotent groups admit similar Mal'cev coordinates, with the first level corresponding to the abelianization $G_1/G_2$ and the subsequent levels corresponding to subgroups with higher degrees of polynomial distortion.